michellecchen/cs72_final/program_output.md

 Classification report for BERT fine-tuned with four epochs, 70:15:15 training:validation:testing data split, and 5171 total sentences:

 ![four epochs](https://github.com/michellecchen/cs72_final/blob/main/BERTscores/fourEpochsHalfEverything.png?raw=true)

+### Running on GPU, various batch sizes

+As you can see, we were only able to achieve 65% accuracy while running with up to four epochs.
+Each of those CPU training runs also took more than four hours.
+To be able to run with more epochs, we reduced our batch sizes and asked some friends with GPUs to run the GPU-pushed version of our notebook.
+On GPU, we were able to train the BERT with batch size 32 and 6 epochs, for example, in around fifteen minutes.

 ## Timelines